dijonkitchen/server-sent-events-api/README.md

 The application consumes this data, processes it, and provides a simple REST API that exposes the processed results.

-REST API documentation:
+## REST API documentation:

+`GET`:
-1. A REST API `/students` that lists all users that have received at least one test score
+   * `/students` lists all users that have received at least one test score
-2. A REST API `/students/{id}` that lists the test results for the specified student, and provides the student's average score across all exams
+   * `/students/{id}` lists the test results for the specified student, and provides the student's average score across all exams
-3. A REST API `/exams` that lists all the exams that have been recorded
+   * `/exams` lists all the exams that have been recorded
-4. A REST API `/exams/{number}` that lists all the results for the specified exam, and provides the average score across all students
+   * `/exams/{number}` lists all the results for the specified exam, and provides the average score across all students
+   * `/scores` lists all the scores of student exams

+### Notes

 Results are stored in memory instead of persisted in a database as an example.